-Many different names are used to describe the service of helping families find residences for their loved ones with dementia so don’t be confused.
-The following all provide the same service.
+Many different names are used to describe the service of helping families find residences for their loved ones with dementia.
+A senior referral service can also be referred to as:

 If you are looking for a senior living residence for a loved one with dementia, you need to understand how these placement agencies work.
 Like with everything in life, there are pros and cons, certain agencies have advantages and disadvantages and there are individuals who are good and bad at their jobs.